 Things change.
 That’s life.
 The nursing profession is no exception.
 Although the primary focus of nursing– taking care of patients– is still the same, almost everything else has been modified.
 The evolution of nursing doesn’t stop in the present, either.
-New breakthroughs, medicines and technologies are constantly being made.
-This means nurses and their employers must keep up or risk becoming obsolete.
+There are constantly new breakthroughs, medicines and technologies.
+Due to these advances, nurses and their employers must keep up or risk becoming obsolete.
 It has become an industry of adaptation.

 The Evolution of Nursing